 Tatacoa is always hot, around 100 during the day, cooling down little at night.
 During their quest for El Dorado, the Spanish called it “the valley of sorrows”.

-Later, Tatacoa, the name of a rattlesnake, now extinct, which was once very common in the desert.
+Later, Tatacoa, the name of a now extinct rattlesnake which was once very common in this desert.
 The snake’s demise is blamed on poachers who sold the snake’s hide and medicinally valuable poison.

 Tatacoa is the second largest arid zone in Colombia.
 La Guijara*, located in the north of Colombia by the Venezuelan border, is the largest.